Dunkirk is one of the most famous port towns in

 What to see in Dunkirk

-The beaches of Dunkirk are a popular spot for kite-surfers, sand-surfers and wind-surfers, with gorgeous natural views perfect for long walks or a relaxing afternoon by the sea.
+Visit Dunkirk and you'll find a whole host of attractions.
+For example Dunkirk beaches are a popular spot for kite-surfers, sand-surfers and wind-surfers, with gorgeous natural views perfect for long walks or a relaxing afternoon by the sea.

 The sweeping coastline isn’t just a hotspot for holidaymakers; they’re also the site of one of the most significant events of the Second World War.
 During a 9-day operation in 1940, over 340,000 French and British soldiers were rescued from advancing German troops by a swiftly assembled fleet of around seven hundred vessels.